 When planning your trip it is important to be informed of the ongoing coronavirus (COVID-19) situation.
 Below is the latest information regarding the current situation.

-Since August, the borders of Russia are open for the citizens of certain countries with which Russia has resumed regular air travel.
+The borders of Russia are open for the citizens of certain countries with which Russia has resumed regular air travel.